Causes of Jane Austen's death: Hodgkin lymphoma

 Hodgkin lymphoma was described by the English pathologist Thomas Hodgkin in 1832.

 The possibility of Hodgkin lymphoma in Jane Austen was first raised by F.A.
-Bevan, in response to Sir Zachary Cope's article proposing Addision's disease.
+Bevan, in response to Sir Zachary Cope's article proposing Addison's disease.
 Bevan referred anecdotally to a case in which Hodgkin lymphoma, then called "lymphadenoma", had had as its initial manifestation a "pain in the back" without any superficial lymphadenopathies being noted during the course.

 The hypothesis that Jane Austen died of Hodgkin's disease was taken up and defended 41 years after Bevan by an Australian academic, Annette Upfal, with the medical support of her compatriot, immunologist Ian Frazer.
 In her argument, she cites a possible history of infectious mononucleosis (at the time called "Glandular fever"), which could have been contracted following kisses from suitors.
 Mononucleosis is known to be sometimes associated with the later development of Hodgkin's disease.
 Certain of Jane's symptoms could be interpreted as consistent with Hodgkin lymphoma, such as the onset of facial neuralgia in 1813, presumably following shingles, and the episode of intense pruritus at the beginning of 1815.
 Most consistent with a diagnosis of Hodgkin lymphoma is the cyclic fever characteristic of the terminal period of Jane Austen's illness, being attributed to Pel-Ebstein fever, a classic symptom of the advanced stages of Hodgkin lymphoma.
 However, Upfal was forced to appeal to a rare complication of Hodgkin's disease, thrombocytopenic purpura, to explain such dramatic changes in Jane Austen's skin coloration.